Metropolitan economy: Development

 In the latest evolution of global economic restructuring, metropolitan economies have become as experts at the Brookings Institution Metropolitan Policy Program assert, "the engines of the New Economy".
 Globalization has essentially reconfigured localities, placing value on the unique, innovative assets that have been historically formed and attuned to the local area.
 Embodied within metropolitan economies is what Saskia Sassen describes as the global city but branches out to include the central business district and its satellites.
 The accelerated advancement of transportation and communications, particularly with capital flight, outsourcing, and supply chain logistics, has virtually removed factor endowments and comparative advantage concepts.
 In its wake, metropolitan economies are competing globally in specialized sectors and fields tailored to their regional clusters, a term coined by Harvard Professor Michael Porter (i.e., information technology in greater San Francisco; leather shoe and apparel textiles industry in Florence, Italy; digital media and electronics in Seoul, South Korea).

 More and more developed nations are becoming defined and fueled by their local, metropolitan economies.
 Before, analysis focused on what happens inside companies, how inputs of labor and capital are used for productivity of output.
-Now, what happens outside companies in the immediate business environment is just as important.
-With global competition in innovation of processes and products, the clustering of knowledge (such as the research community), consulting firms, skilled laborers, financial institutions, legal services, government entities, and specialized technology industries have become vitally important.
+Now, what happens outside companies in the immediate business environment is also important.
+With global competition in innovation of processes and products, the clustering of knowledge (such as the research community), consulting firms, skilled laborers, financial institutions, legal services, government entities, and specialized technology industries have become important.
 Such agglomeration and diversity, unique to a metro, catalyzes growth.
 Additionally, auxiliary industries in local services and trades evolve in such metropolitan areas, such as the production of wind turbines in the automotive industry of the greater Detroit and Cleveland areas.
 Cultural ambience even emerges with the area's quality of place and historical heritage in the form of the arts (art galleries, music halls, publishing houses), non-profit venues (museums, performing arts theaters), and public assets (libraries, parks).